 Accessibility Notes

-The gallery at Recess is fully accessible for wheelchair users and their restroom is gender neutral and ADA compliant.
-The Assembly Room, where some programs will be held, is located up one flight of stairs.Â
+The spaces at Recess and Garage Studios are fully accessible for wheelchair users and their restrooms are gender neutral and ADA compliant.
+The Assembly Room, where programs will be held, is located up one flight of stairs.Â

 The fair wouldn't exist without your support!
 Scan the QR code or click here to donate: